wp-plugins/f6s/readme.txt

 	- name - name of the skill
 - links (list) - list of profile links, has properties:
 	- type - link type, can be: website, facebook, twitter, linkedin, github, iosapp, android, mobile
 	- value - the actual URL
-mentored_orgs (list) - list of all organizations mentored by this person, has properties:
+- mentor_of (list) - list of all organizations mentored by this person, has properties:
 	- name - name of the organization
 	- url - f6s URL of the organization
-- thumbnail - information about the organization image:
+	- thumbnail - information about the organization image, with properties: url and width / height
-		- thumbnail.url - full URL of the organization thumbnail
-		- thumbnail.width / thumbnail.height - size, in pixels of the image

 **Valid Properties for Teams**